CodeofGuff/CodeofGuff/README.md

 My name is David, but people usually call me Guff!</br>
 I am a self-taught programmer with a huge passion for learning all things tech related.

-## My current tech knowledge

-Languages I know well: </br>
-HTML, CSS, JS/TS

-Frameworks I am Currently Focusing on: </br>
-React, React Native/Expo

-Languages / Frameworks I use breifly:  </br>
-Swift, Python

 ## Current Focus

-I am focusing on multiplatform apps using React Native / Expo
+ I am currently focusing on developing using the React library for Web Development.
-</br> My goal is to ensure I can not only deploy a full, functional and secure app but also make it scalable and polished.

 ## Projects and Repos:
 <ul>